abra-code/replay/README.md

                      sent by "dispatch".
 If the server is not running for given batch name, the first request to add an action starts "replay" in server mode.
 Therefore staring the server manually is not required but it is possible if needed.
+  -l, --stdout PATH  log standard output to provided file path.
+  -m, --stderr PATH  log standard error to provided file path.
-  -h, --help         Display this help
+  -h, --help         Display this help.

 Playlist format: